-Article 54 (1) If a petition for a forced sale at auction is withdrawn or if an order cancelling the proceedings for a forced sale at auction becomes effective, the court clerk must commission the deletion of the registration of a seizure subject to that commencement order.

-(2) The registration and license tax and any other expenses required for a commission under the provisions of the preceding paragraph are borne by the attaching obligee associated with that withdrawal or cancellation order.
+- Article 54 (1) If a petition for a compulsory auction is withdrawn or if an order voiding the proceedings for a compulsory auction becomes effective, the court clerk must commission the deletion of the registration of a seizure subject to that commencement order. - (2) The registration and license tax and any other expenses required for a commission under the preceding paragraph are borne by the attaching obligee associated with that withdrawal or cancellation order.